jacaranda-analytics/fraser_gehrig/README.md

 # Installation

-Currently there are various ways this package can be installed.
+Currently, there are various ways this package can be installed.
 These include

-- Github
+- GitHub
 - pip

-## Github
+## GitHub

-To install from github there are two options, the first option is to clone the repository  and do a local install from the cloned directory.
+To install from GitHub there are two options, the first option is to clone the repository and do a local installation from the cloned directory.

 ```sh
 git clone git@github.com:jacaranda-analytics/fraser_gehrig.git
 cd fraser_gehrig/ && pip install .
 ```

-The second option is to install from github without first cloning the repository, to install the  latest master branch, run the command.
+The second option is to install from GitHub without first cloning the repository, to install the latest master branch, run the command.

 ```sh
 pip install https://github.com/jacaranda-analytics/fraser_gehrig/archive/master.zip